-If you’re not camping and self-relying, or if you are and want a break, the nearest food and drink are at the foot of the park in the tiny, artsy, friendly “town” of Baker (pop.
-68), which boasts a gas station, a great place to stay—the seven-room Silver Jack Inn (775/234-7323, $59-79)—as well as good food, beer, wine, and free Wi-Fi at the LectroLux Café.
+If you’re not camping and self-relying, or if you are and want a break, the nearest food and drink are at the foot of the park in the tiny, artsy, and friendly “town” of Baker (pop.
+66), which boasts a gas station, a great place to stay—the nine-room Stargazer Inn (775/234-7323, $72-and up)—as well as good food, beer, wine, and at Kerouac’s Restaurant & Bar (Wed.-Mon.).
 Baker is also home to the main Great Basin National Park visitor center (775/234-7331), on the north side of town.

-Back on US-50, straddling the Utah/Nevada border, the Border Inn (775/234-7300) is a much more functional café/gas station/motel, open 24 hours a day.
+Back on US-50, straddling the Utah-Nevada border, the Border Inn Casino (775/234-7300) is a much more functional café-gas station-motel, open daily 24 hours.
 From here, the only other reliable services are in Ely, 70 miles west, or in Delta, Utah, 85 miles to the east, so pass by at your peril.